Nitrokey/nitrokey-documentation/pro/ecc.rst

 In order to create keys based on elliptic curves a Nitrokey Storage 2 / Pro 2 and GnuPG version 2.1.17 or higher are required.

-You can read Nitrokey’s OpenPGP Card version via ``gpg2 —card-status``:
+You can read Nitrokey’s OpenPGP Card version via ``gpg2 --card-status``:

 .. code-block:: bash